 Approximately 40 of our members rehearse together each week as part of the High Street Bells Choir.

 The criteria for joining the Choir is that it would be difficult for the member to access a mainstream community choir due to disability or illness.

 The Choir works at a pace that accommodates people's needswhilst gently pushing for everyone to do their best.

 There is considerable talent amongst the group.

-Scott is 48 and hesitant in his speech, but his voice has a clarity about it that gives him the confidence to sing with the High Street Bells.
+Scott is 53 and hesitant in his speech, but his voice has a clarity about it that gives him the confidence to sing with the High Street Bells.
 Scott isn’t musical by nature or by design but he loves to join with others, who, like himself, have had no musical training.
 Singing with such a group allows him to express himself in a way that wouldn’t normally occur in his daily life.

-He has been with the choir for four years and under the tutelage of his adored mentor, Jenny, he says his voice is improving all the time.
-Scott an enthusiastic member of the choir and an unofficial spokesperson for the High Street Bells.
+He has been with the choir from the beginning, that's nine years.
+Under the tutelage of his adored mentor, Jenny, he says his voice has improved more and more.

 Charlotte (also called Charlie) and Bree started together at High Street Bells at the beginning of 2019.
 They never miss a week and sit together in the front row giving enthusiastic feedback.
 So we thought that we would interview them together.

 Bree – I like singing and people watching us when we perform.